piccicla/rms_exercise/README.txt

 https://www.microsoft.com/en-us/download/details.aspx?id=53587

-1.1) global installation
+1.1) for a global installation
 Put the downloaded libraries inside the "installation" folder and doubleclick librariesGLOBAL.bat to install/update them

-1.2) use a virtual environment
+1.2) for an installation in a virtual environment (RECOMMENDED)

 create a folder anywhere, open a PowerShell window (or a Windows Command Line) and change the current directory to the new folder